This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 For a lovely elevated view of Stowe Village, head up to Sunset Rock, located in the heart of Stowe’s historic village.

-To get their on foot, the trail up begins at the end of Sunset Street and takes less than an hour to complete the round trip.
+To get there on foot, the trail up begins at the end of Sunset Street and takes less than an hour to complete the round trip.

 Burlington is the biggest of the Vermont cities and home to the University of Vermont.